arthurcgusmao/arthurcgusmao.github.io/interesting_links.md

 ---
 layout: page
-title: Interesting links
+title: Other resources
 permalink: /links/
-comments: true
+comments: false
 ---

-Some random links that may be interesting to check out.
-Please leave your comments below on which links were more relevant to you, so other people can see it.
+Other random resources that may be interesting to check out.

 ## AI, Machine Learning